-Step 2: Research the many types of financial advisors
+- Step 1: Learn the different kinds of financial advisors

 - Investment advisors.
-These are one of the most common types of advisors and are paid a fee to provide advice on specific securities or market trends as well as making a holistic financial plan.
+These are some of the most common types of advisors.
+You’d pay them a fee for their advice about whether and when to trade specific securities.
+They know market conditions and can help create a holistic financial plan.

 - Stockbrokers.
 For those looking for more transactional help, stockbrokers buy and sell securities like stocks and bonds on behalf of their clients.
 They’re usually associated with a brokerage firm and can make trades for both retail investors (everyday investors like you and me) as well as institutional investors.